Applied Engineering and Technology Management Programs

 Employers are looking for well educated and highly qualified technical employees to meet the needs of a modern workforce.
 With the rapid pace of change, you need to prepare yourself to be competitive as technology and engineering-related careers evolve.
 The Department of Applied Engineering, Safety & Technology is the regional expert that will help transform you into a high-performance professional ready to meet the challenges of an exciting career.

-- Computer-Aided Drafting and Design (B.S./A.T)
+- Computer-Aided Drafting and Design (B.S./A.T.)

-- Construction Technology (B.S./A.T)
+- Construction Technology (B.S./A.T.)

-- General Industrial Technology (B.S,)
+- General Industrial Technology (B.S. only)

-- Graphic Communication (B.S./A.T)
+- Graphic Communication (B.S./A.T.)

-- Nanofabrication Technology (B.S./A.T)
+- Nanofabrication Technology (B.S./A.T.)

 The first area of preparation is in the University General Education Core.
 General education is a group of courses that have been developed to make you into a well-rounded individual.
 These courses address needs like communication, writing, human perspectives, and diversity.
 All Millersville students regardless of their major must complete the general education requirements.

+The second area of preparation is your technical coursework.
 Your technical preparation happens in the Department of Applied Engineering, Safety & Technology.
 The required and elective courses that fill out your technical preparation will give you both the theoretical and hands-on experience you will need to go out into the professional world.
 These courses are meant to give you familiarity with the technologies you will encounter in your life after Millersville.

-You can explore these eight options by clicking on the links above, or by selecting the options from the navigation bar on the left.
+You can explore these options by clicking on the links above, or by selecting the options from the navigation bar on the left.